jbrownlee/Datasets/README.md

 This repository was created to ensure that the datasets used in tutorials remain available and are not dependent upon unreliable third parties.

-All regression and classification problem CSV files have no header line, the target is the last column, and missing values are marked with "?".
+All regression and classification problem CSV files have no header line, no whitespace between columns, the target is the last column, and missing values are marked with a question mark character ('?').

 In many cases, tutorials will link directly to the raw dataset URL, therefore dataset filenames should not be changed once added to the repository.